• Skip to primary navigation

 Change Can be Scary

 A couple years ago, I had been chatting with friends about vegan living when one mentioned the reason she was reluctant to try making vegan food was because it was scary.
 Then another friend agreed saying she felt the same way, since she had no idea what ingredients to use or how to prepare common vegan dishes.
 That conversation led to me teaching my first vegan cooking class and my friends discovering how easy & delicious vegan dishes are to create and enjoy.
-Now, when get together, we have the most fun and fabulous plant-based potlucks parties.
+Now, when we get together, we have the most fun and fabulous plant-based potlucks parties.
 There's nothing scary about that!

 Our attachments to food run deeper than just the flavors we enjoy.
 Family recipes, traditions, sentimental memories and old habits make the idea of giving up favorite meat and dairy recipes that much harder.